They say everyone has a story to tell.

 I wrote my first childish “masterpiece” at six and was immediately bitten by the writing bug.
 Since then, I’ve been composing nonstop, and have dabbled in multiple genres over the years, writing everything from fantasy, westerns, and horror to inspirational fiction, romance, and sci-fi.
 It took me a while to find my niche, but I’ve settled comfortably into the mystery/suspense genre.

-Several of my earlier works have strong romantic themes, but all are infused with threads of mystery.
 I have a passion for folklore, myth, and urban legends and that attraction usually factors into my writing.
-You’ll find threads of archaic tales and mysterious places woven throughout many of my novels.
+You’ll find threads of archaic tales, cryptids, and mysterious places woven throughout many of my novels.

 In closing, I leave you with twelve random and riveting facts :